flybywiresim/docs/docs/pilots-corner/beginner-guide/landing.md

     ![VFE for next configuration](../assets/beginner-guide/landing/PFD-Speed-band-flaps-marker.png "VFE for next configuration"){loading=lazy}

 - Turn on `APPR` in the `FCU` to command the aircraft to intercept the ILS localizer.
 The aircraft will keep the current heading until the localizer is captured and guides the aircraft towards the runway.
 The `lateral ILS localizer scale` shows the `deviation marker` moving towards the middle of the `lateral deviation scale`.
 Also the lateral `FMA` shows `LOC` in blue (armed).
+Usually AP2 is turned on at this point to have a redundancy on the approach, for the sake of this guide you can leave it off.

     ![Activate APPR mode on FCU](../assets/beginner-guide/landing/FCU-ILS-APPR.png "Activate APPR mode on FCU"){loading=lazy}